sandipan-basak/Offline_Music_Palyer/README.md

 # Offline Music Playlist

-Steps the start the app locally:
+Steps to start the app locally:

 1. Clone the repo: